supalogix/solar_system_simulation/IO_DOCUMENTATION.md

 ### Data Structure

-Each entry in `planets_data` is a JSON‐style dictionary with the following keys:
+Each entry in `planets_data` can be viewed as JSON‐style dictionary with the following keys:

 | Key     | Type   | Units / Format            | Description                                                                            |
 | ------- | ------ | ------------------------- | -------------------------------------------------------------------------------------- |